p-saucedo/GoQEA/README.md

 * Capcity to implement integral-only variables :x:

 ### Basic Usage:
-PyQEA provides a high level implementation of  the proposed Quantum Inspired algorithm that allows a fast implementation and usage.
+GoQEA provides a high level implementation of  the proposed Quantum Inspired algorithm that allows a fast implementation and usage.
 It aims to be user-friendly despite the non-trivial nature of its hyper-parameters.
 We now show the optimization process of a paraboloid (Sphere function) of input dimension `n` centered in the vector: `[3.8, 3.8, 3.8, 3.8, ...]`.